estellederrien/vue-node-mysql-generated/README.md

   - 1. Find an old Mysql DB, with some ol' data .
   - 2. Generate all Mysql Db models in the models directory using the <a href="https://github.com/sequelize/sequelize-auto/">Sequelize Auto module CLI</a>.
   - 3. Fill  the generate_routes(models) function in <b>server.js </b> (Untill I do a loop , or do it yourself)
   - Pops, that's all, you have all ur sequelize routes ready to get used, even with params :<b> no need to write back endcode no more, in a relational env , ah ah ah </b>!
-And you still can add a middleware with ease ( Demo comin soon)
+And you still can add a middleware with ease ( Demo comin soon), Life is cool, now  !
+Ah ah ah !

 ## Example :
 ```